Wyre Together is here to help

-We are working together with local partners to ensure our residents who are vulnerable are supported, especially those with no support from friends, family, neighbours or carers.
-Although the national shielding programme for vulnerable people is currently paused, you still may be in need of help and support with accessing food, medication or perhaps just need a friendly phone call.
-There are a number of things you can do and people that you can contact to access this kind of support, such as:
+We are working together with local partners to ensure our residents are supported.
+There are a number of things you can do and people that you can contact to access support, such as:

 - Shop Local – many local bakers, butchers, chemists etc offer home deliveries, contact them directly to ask about availability.